-Of course, the most obvious approach to avoid such bias is to remove any sensitive feature from the training data, called fairness through unawareness [Grgić-Hlača et al. 2016].
-However, this does not work for three main reasons.
+Of course, an obvious way to avoid dependencies between the classification and the sensitive features is to entirely remove the sensitive features from the training data [Grgić-Hlača et al. 2016].
+However, this in general does not work for three main reasons.
 First, neural networks learn from latent variables (e.g., [Lum and Isaac 2016; Udeshi et al. 2018]).
-For instance, a credit-screening algorithm might not use race (or gender) as an explicit input but still be biased with respect to it, say, by using the ZIP code of applicants as proxy for race (or their first name as proxy for gender).
-Therefore, simply removing a sensitive feature does not necessarily free the training data or the corresponding neural network from bias.
-Second, the training data is only a relatively small sample of the entire input space, on portions of which the neural network might end up being inaccurate.
-For example, if women are underrepresented in the training data, a credit-screening algorithm is less likely to be accurate for them.
-Third, the information provided by a sensitive feature might be necessary, for instance, to introduce intended bias in a certain input region.
-Assume a credit-screening algorithm that should not discriminate with respect to age unless it is above a particular threshold.
+For instance, a credit-screening algorithm that does not take race (or gender) as an input might still be biased with respect to it, say, by using the ZIP code of applicants as proxy for race (or their first name as proxy for gender).
+Therefore, simply removing a sensitive feature does not necessarily free the training data or the corresponding trained neural network from bias.
+Second, the training data is only a relatively small sample of the entire input space, on portions of which the neural network might end up being biased even if trained with fair data.
+For example, if women are under-represented in the training data, this leaves freedom to the training process and thus the resulting classifier might end up being biased against them.
+Third, the information provided by a sensitive feature might be necessary for business necessity [Barocas and Selbst 2016], for instance, to introduce intended bias in a certain input region.
+Assume a credit-screening model that should discriminate with respect to age only above a particular threshold.
 Above this age threshold, the higher the requested credit amount, the lower the chances of receiving it.
 In such cases, removing the sensitive feature is not even possible.